 The most sensitive areas (and their alternatives) are described below.
 These are but the four most obvious examples.
 Others include the loose, steep ground in Middle Tongue (relevant for the parachute descent of Blencathra), the trod under Black Crag on the way to Pillar, the scree gullies of Rakehead Crag off Scafell, the ascent of Yewbarrow and the bogland of Martcrag Moor between Pike o’ Stickle and Rossett Pike.

 Wainwright did not originally include this as one of his eight routes to Skiddaw, but there is now an established trod down Blake Hill and Hare Crag, leading to blanket bog at Candleseaves.
 This is the main part of the round which crosses peatland, which is particularly susceptible to erosion.
 The closest alternative way is to backtrack from Skiddaw summit and head down Sale How to Skiddaw House, then ascend Great Calva by its south-western shoulder.

 Steps and a trod are now cut into the slopes from the Old Coach Road to the ridgeline.
 There are two alternatives.
 The first is to stay on the road and gain the peak via White Pike.
 The second is to head around Threlkeld Knotts to join the good path which traverses up Red Screes.

 The steep descent off the north-western shoulder is particularly tricky ground in wet weather.
 It is instead possible to head due north from the summit to intersect with the Raise Beck path and use this to descend to Dunmail Raise.

 Grey Knotts to Honister

 The grassy trod is very much less than grassy in places.
 It is worth remembering that Billy Bland took the fence line in his then-record (full disclosure: he later rued the choice).
-If taking the stone stairway down to Honister, make use of the steps rather than exacerbate the off-path erosion.
+This transitions to a stony path stairway down to Honister.